|

 through the once elegant streets, following the cawing of the

 birds.
-At length, they emerged into the ruins of a spacious plaza.
+At length, they emerged into the ruins of a spacious courtyard.

 "By the gods," said Haldir, softly, "lookover